jj-zhu/PKU-Summer-School-2026/README.md

 This is course materials from the lectures given during July 20–31, 2026, at the Summer School on Applied Mathematics, Peking University, China.

 The goal of the course is to provide an introcution to the technical topics accessible to researchers in computation and applied fields.
-For the theoretical backbone, I was greatly influenced by *Villani*'s writings as well as [*Alexander Mielke*'s notes](https://arxiv.org/abs/2306.05026), albeit my course is significantly less analysis-heavy, and geared towards applied and computational audiences.
+For the theoretical backbone, I was greatly influenced by *Villani*'s writings as well as [*Alexander Mielke*'s lectures I attended while working in Berlin](https://arxiv.org/abs/2306.05026).
+Although my lectures are significantly less analysis-heavy, and geared towards applied and computational audiences.

 ## Course materials